Table Of Contents

 Product cost determines the total cost of producing goods or delivering services.
 It includes direct costs (like materials and labour) and indirect costs (like rent and utilities), offering a clear view of product profitability.

 Budgeting involves preparing a financial roadmap for a defined period.
-It helps organisations allocate resources efficiently and maintain control over their financial activities.
+Effective Budgeting helps organisations allocate resources efficiently and maintain control over their financial activities.

-Management Accounting plays a critical role in identifying and assessing financial risks that could impact the organisation.
+Management Accounting plays a critical role in Financial Risk Management by identifying and assessing financial risks that could impact the organisation.
 Accountants help develop strategies to avoid, transfer, or mitigate these risks to safeguard the business.

 Planning is about deciding how to achieve organisational goals using available resources.
 It encompasses both long-term strategic planning and short-term operational planning.
 Management accountants support this by providing reliable financial data and forecasts.